 Shawna Holmes (MA, 2010) completed her PhD in Sociology at the University of Guelph.
 She is currently Manager, Community Engagement, for the Elizabeth Fry Society of Ottawa.

-Kevin Walby (PhD, 2010) is an Assistant Professor in the Department of Criminal Justice at University of Winnipeg.
+Kevin Walby (PhD, 2010) is an Associate Professor in the Department of Criminal Justice at University of Winnipeg.
 His research focuses on areas such as policing, security, surveillance; representations of crime and criminality; access to information and freedom of information law; sex work, sexuality, and emotional labour; and urban studies.

 Christopher Peters (PhD, 2009) is Professor with Special Responsibilities in Audience Research at Roskilde University, Denmark and Co-Founder/Director of the Centre for Digital Citizenship.